michelnossin/lineio/README.md

 ## Install nodejs backend

-The nodejs subdirectory i nthis repository was initially created using these steps:
+The nodejs subdirectory in this repository was initially created using these steps:
 ```
 cd <subdir nodejs>
 npm install --save express
 npm install --save jquery
 npm install --save socket.io
-express (builds structure directories)
+express (builds structure for directories and boiler plate code)
-npm install (dependency install)
+npm install (install dependencies)
 npm start (starts webserver on port 3000)
 ```
 The package.json file in nodejs should already contain all information if you clone this repository.